wulkano/aperture-node/readme.md

 #### recorder.startRecording([[options]](#options))

+Returns a `Promise` that fullfills when the recording starts or rejects if the recording didn't start after 5 seconds.

+#### recorder.isFileReady

-Returns a `Promise` for the path to the screen recording file.
+`Promise` that fullfills with the path to the screen recording file when it's ready.

 Fullfills when the recording starts or rejects if the recording didn't start after 5 seconds.
+Only available while a recording is happening, `undefined` otherwise.

+#### recorder.pause()

+Pauses the recording.
+To resume, call `recorder.resume()`.

+Returns a `Promise` that fullfills when the recording has been paused.

+#### recorder.resume()

+Resumes the recording if it's been paused.

+Returns a `Promise` that fullfills when the recording has been resumed.

+#### recorder.isPaused()

+Returns a `Promise` that resolves with a boolean indicating whether or not the recording is currently paused.

 #### recorder.stopRecording()